Rockies vs. Mets Player Props Betting Odds

 |1

-Bet on player props for Pete Alonso, Francisco Lindor or other Mets players with DraftKings Sportsbook.
+Bet on player props for Pete Alonso, Brandon Nimmo or other Mets players with DraftKings Sportsbook.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.